Tickets

 However the Gardens afford marvellous views of the buildings and surrounding countryside.

-Wheelchair users will not be charged admission to the gardens.
+Wheelchair users will not be charged admission to the gardens, or their registered carers.
 Please note the information below regarding access issues.
-Registered carers are admitted free of charge.

 The gardens are built into the side of a steep hillside and several flights of steep steps provide the main access for visitors.
 It is therefore important that anyone with limited mobility is aware of this fact.
 If you do not feel up to using the steps it is possible to ask at the ticket office for directions to the entrance at the bottom of the garden.
 We have given serious consideration on the best way to provide access to the gardens for visitors who need to use a wheelchair.